Our Lady of Willesden

-Our Lady of Willesden is a title of the Blessed Virgin Mary venerated by Christians in London, especially by Anglicans and Catholics.
+Our Lady of Willesden is a title of the Blessed Virgin Mary venerated by Christians in London, especially by Anglicans, Catholics, and Eastern Orthodox.
 It is associated with the historic image (statue) and pilgrimage centre in the community of Willesden, originally a village in Middlesex, England, but now a suburb of London.
 The pre-Reformation shrine was home to the Black Madonna of Willesden statue.

 History

 Once a country shrine some eight miles from London, Willesden has always possessed a well, from which the community derives its name, which means "spring at the foot of the hill".
 The well was associated with the Blessed Virgin Mary, and with the church dedicated to her, St Mary's, Willesden.
 The church and well are of great antiquity, being mentioned in a royal charter of 939.
 Whilst the origins of the pilgrimage tradition are lost in history, it is clear that a significant volume of pilgrims visited the site, and medieval pilgrim medals were struck and sold, a number of which have been uncovered by archeological investigation.
 Thomas More was a pilgrim here only a fortnight before his arrest.

 A Visitation report dated 1249 reports two statues of the Blessed Virgin Mary at St Mary's Church.
 It is uncertain what the second image was, but the primary one was the "Black Madonna" image of Our Lady of Willesden, the central point of veneration for the pilgrims who journeyed to Willesden.
 The statue was said to possess miraculous powers.

 At the Reformation the English shrines of Mary were destroyed, and their images burned.
 The "Black Madonna" image of Our Lady of Willesden was dragged to Chelsea in 1538, and burned there by the King's Commissioners.